-The school's Assistant Headteacher, Mrs Melanie Carroll is a qualified teacher of English and holds a post graduate qualification in 'Co-ordinating Provision for Students with Learning Difficulties'.
+The school's Assistant Headteacher, Mrs Melanie Carroll is a qualified teacher of English and holds a postgraduate qualification in 'Coordinating Provision for Students with Learning Difficulties'.

-The school's SENCo, Ms Vikkie Ward, is a qualified teacher of Science and an experienced practitioner with specialist school setting experience.
+The school's SENCo (maternity), Ms Dawn Naylor is a qualified teacher of Design & Technology and an experienced practitioner in pastoral care and vulnerable learners.

-The school's Assistant SENCo, Mrs Susan Campbell, with responsibility for Dyslexia provision, is a qualified teacher of Dyslexia.
+The school's Assistant SENCo, Mr John Fox, with responsibility for Dyslexia provision, is an experienced practitioner of pastoral care and has a Masters degree in Education.

-The school's Student Development Centre Manager, Mrs Katy Baron, who is the school's Co-ordinator for Inclusive Education.
+The school's Student Development Centre Manager, Mrs Katy Baron, is the school's Co-ordinator for Inclusive Education.